Lawyers, Guns and Money: Uses in popular culture

-The song lent its title to a light-hearted radio program on the Melbourne community radio station, 3RRR, which looked at the legal fraternity in the city.
-The program started in 1985 and ran for several years hosted by the pseudonymous duo "Donoghue & Stevenson"—Dennis Connell and Ross Stevenson.
+The song lent its title to a light-hearted radio program on the Melbourne community radio station 3RRR, which looked at the legal fraternity in the city.
+The program started in 1985 and ran for several years, hosted by the pseudonymous duo "Donoghue & Stevenson"—Dennis Connell and Ross Stevenson.
 The song was used as both intro and exit music for the program.

+In the movie Grand Canyon, Kevin Kline is listening to this song in his car when a gang approaches to menace him.

 The song was used for the opening of the show Justice, with Victor Garber, in 2006.

-There is a blog called Lawyers Guns and Money.
-The third episode of HBO's 2022 series, The Staircase, featured the song for its end credits.
-The song was also used in the third episode of Season 10 of "Strapped" - a YouTube series created by No Laying Up - when Neil "The Kid" Schuster and Phil "Big Randy" Landis broke bad, blew through the budget, and told the C-Suite to shove it, respectfully.
+The third episode of the HBO series The Staircase, as well as the documentary Boom!
+Boom!
+The World vs. Boris Becker featured the song for their end credits.